-It is important to emphasize that the Council should vote, as the Standards Review Committee has proposed, to require law schools to provide school-specific salary data, although aspects of the school-specific data are rightfully questioned.
-School-specific data are less representative than the state-specific datasets.
+The Council should vote, as the Standards Review Committee had proposed, to require law schools to provide school-specific salary data, although aspects of the school-specific data are rightfully questioned.

+School-specific data are less robust than the state-specific datasets.
 Moreover, when only 50% of graduates report a salary, granular categories like "Employed in a Law Firm of 2-10 Attorneys" are unlikely to have sufficient school-specific data to meet the five salary minimum.
 These concerns motivated the Questionnaire Committee to aggregate salary data by city and state for various employment sectors.
+Nevertheless, the school-specific salary data's shortcomings do not rise to such a level where it would be appropriate to permit schools to withhold such statistics.